gm-core/gdash/README.md

 ### `_filter(array, filterScript)`

-Returns an array where values of the input array are truthy when run through the provided function.
+Returns a a collection where values of the input collection are truthy when run through the provided function.

 ```
-@param {Array} The array to filter
+@param {Array|DS_List} The collection to filter
 @param {Script} The script to filter with
-@returns {Array} The filtered array
+@returns {Array|DS_List} The filtered collection

 @example
 _filter(_arrayOf(0, 1, 2, 3), lessThanTwo)